raven-e/YouTubeAdNonBlocker/README.md

 ## Disclaimer

-Please note that "YouTube AD Non-Blocker" is not made by YouTube™ or affiliated with YouTube™.
+Please note that "YouTube Playback" is not made by YouTube™ or affiliated with YouTube™.
 YouTube™ is a trademark of Google LLC.